AlisAquilae/Academia/content/Notes/Summaries/Advanced Hydrological Systems Analysis/AHSA Summary Lectures.md

 To get a best estimate of our parameter values, we need to calibrate them.
 This implies an iterative process whereby we compare our model output to real-life observations, and change our parameter values until we are satisfied with the model performance.
 We can do this manually, using a fit-by-eye method, but this is time-consuming and arbitrary.
 Therefore, we often use some objective function: a score which describes our model's performance.
 We can then use this objective function as a criterion to fit our model to our observations.

 There are many options when it comes to objective functions
 1. **Mean Error (ME)**: The sum of all residuals divided by the number of observations.
 If mean error is close to $0$, we call it a good model.
 If it is not, we have model bias, where overestimation is called a positive bias and underestimation is a negative bias.
-The problem with this objective function is that positive and negative bias can
+The problem with this objective function is that positive and negative bias can cancel each other out.
+This OF is therefore useful for bias, but not for model fit
+2. **Mean Absolute Error (MAE)**: Use the absolute error to get the mean.
+We still work towards a score of $0$.
+This OF is, however, difficult to differentiate, and therefore difficult to optimise using gradients
+3. **Mean Square Error (MSE)**: The mean of the square of the residuals.
+If the mean error is close to $0$, then the MSE becomes an estimator of the variance of the residuals.
+We still work towards a score of $0$.
+The problem with this OF is that it is square-based, and therefore assigns more weight to larger values.
+The good thing, however, is that it is easily differentiated.
+4. **Root Mean Square Error (RMSE)**: The root of the MSE.
+If the mean error is close to $0$, then the RMSE becomes an estimator of the standard deviation of the residuals.
+We still work towards a score of $0$.
+The advantage of this OF is that it has the same units as our observations.
+5. **Sum of squares (SS)**: Very similar to the MSE, now just the sum rather than the mean
+6. **R Squared ($R^2$)**: Calculated as

+   $$
+   1 - \frac{\text{MSE}}{\text{Variance of observations}}
+   $$

+   The $R^2$ is also known as the Nash-Sutcliff Efficiency (NSE).
+Here, close to $1$ means the model has a good performance.

+We are still missing the correlation between our model and the observations.
+This is by itself not a good fitting criterion, but it serves well to be combined with the previous cases.
+For example, we can decompose the MSE into three main components: standard deviation, mean and correlation.
+Here, the SD indicates the variability, the mean indicates the bias, and the correlation indicates itself.
+This reformulation is known as the **Kling-Gupta Criterion**.

+>[!Important]
+>I